GSA/fpki-guides/_common/00_index.md

    <li value="8"><a href="https://fpki.idmanagement.gov/common/verify-migration/">Verify migration to the Federal Common Policy CA G2</a></li>
 </ol>

-{% include alert-info.html content="We are collaborating with CISA on a series of webinars to communicate the upcoming changes and answer your questions.
-Email fpkirootupdate@gsa.gov to be notified of our next webinar." %}
+{% include alert-info.html content="We are collaborating with CISA on a series of webinars to communicate the upcoming changes and answer your questions.  <b>The next webinar is scheduled for February 17, 2021, at 1PM ET</b>.
+Email fpkirootupdate@gsa.gov for more details, or to join our distribution so you're automatically notified of future sessions." %}

 ## Need Help?